All Episodes

 Of course.

-Kevin Fox says, Why do I need a digital ID to get a job?
+Kevin Fox says, why do I need a digital ID to get a job?

-I have a passport driver's license and veterans ID card and can't get a job.
+I have a passport, driver's license, and veteran's ID card and can't get a job.

 Well, it's just centralizing everything to make it easier to control things, right?

-Well, if if Palantir has all of your personal information, even more so than they already do, then the world will improve somehow.
+Well, if Palantir has all of your personal information, even more so than they already do, then the world will improve somehow.

 Okay.

-You not remember that one.
+Do you not remember that one?

 I haven't seen it, no.

-Oh well, you should watch it.
+Oh, well, you should watch it.

 It's a funny one.

-I did sort of think that is he doing this to try and make it uncool, using his very negative reputation for political.
+I did sort of think that is he doing this to try and make it uncool using his very negative reputation for political.

-Yeah, and I was like, oh, that's it.
+And I was like, oh, that's it.

 It's cringe and woke now.